Energy Identification Code (EIC)

 The International published list of EIC codes can be found on ENTSO-E.

-LIO ENTSOG may ask for additional information or copies of official documents in order to validate the request e.g. ownership of VAT code etc. In case the requested EIC code is shared (owned) by multiple parties, a confirmation by all parties may be required e.g. by e-mail.
+CIO may ask for additional information or copies of official documents in order to validate the request e.g. ownership of VAT code etc. In case the requested EIC code is shared (owned) by multiple parties, a confirmation by all parties may be required e.g. by e-mail.
 This is typically the case for EIC codes for (inter)connection points between transmission system operators or transmission system operators and other system operators.

 How can I apply for an EIC code?